red-peel/portfolio/README.md

 **CI/CD:** [Firebase-Tools](https://www.npmjs.com/package/firebase-tools)*

 **Github actions are enabled.
 If a branch is created, Firebase-Tools will create a sub-site for testing pre-production (branch) websites and update the sub-site if commits are made to branch.
 If a commit or merge is made to Main, Firebase-Tools will deploy it to the [main site](https://www.eliasgonzalez.dev/).
 Firebase-Tools requires a secret, as well as a Firebase account.
 Any site will not deploy if there are warnings or errors.
-Website can still deploy locally.*
+Website can still deploy locally without Firebase or Firebase-Tools.*

 ***This site is available online [here](https://www.eliasgonzalez.dev/)***